Japanese cruiser Aoba

 Aoba (青葉) was the lead ship in the two-vessel Aoba class of heavy cruisers in the Imperial Japanese Navy.
 Launched in 1926 and heavily modernized in 1938-40, Aoba initially served as a patrol craft, largely along the China coast, and saw extensive service during World War II.
 Repeatedly heavily damaged and repaired, she was finally crippled by bombing and settled on the bottom of shallow Kure harbor in April 1945; two raids in late July reduced her to an unsalvageable hulk.
-During the attack on 24 July 1945, future Vice admiral Dick H. Guinn dropped the 2,000 lb bomb which contributed to the sinking of that vessel.
+During the attack on 24 July 1945, future Vice Admiral Dick H. Guinn dropped the 2,000 lb bomb which contributed to her sinking.

-Named after Mount Aoba, a volcano located behind Maizuru, Kyoto, she was formally removed from the Navy List on 20 November 1945, and her wreck scrapped in 1946–47.
+Following the Japanese ship-naming conventions, the ship was named after Mount Aoba, a volcano located behind Maizuru, Kyoto.
+She was formally removed from the Navy List on 20 November 1945, and her wreck scrapped in 1946–47.

 Background and design

 Aoba and her sister ship Kinugasa were originally planned as the third and fourth vessels in the Furutaka class of heavy cruisers.
 However, design issues with the Furutaka class resulted in modifications to include double turrets and an aircraft catapult.
 These modifications added yet more weight to an already top-heavy design, causing stability problems.
 Nevertheless, Aoba played an important role in World War II.

 She displaced 8,300 tons (standard, 9,000 final), was 185.17 m long, and carried a main battery of six 20 cm/50 3rd Year Type naval guns in three twin turrets, two forward and one aft.